Towards Domain Specification of Embedding Models in Medicine: Results and Discussion

 \subsection{Pair Classification and Retrieval}

-For semantically equivalent sentence detection, posts an F\(_1\) of \(0.74\pm0.17\), beating MPNet Base V2 by \(+0.07\) and MedEmbed Base by \(+0.06\).
-In retrieval, it achieves nDCG@10 \(=0.45\pm0.32\), improving over MPNet Base V2 by \(+0.10\) and the strongest clinical baseline by \(+0.06\).
+For semantically equivalent sentence detection, posts an F\(_1\) of \(0.74\pm0.17\), Thenlper GTE Base by \(+0.05\) and MedEmbed Base by \(+0.06\).
+In retrieval, it achieves nDCG@10 \(=0.45\pm0.32\), improving over Thenlper GTE Base by \(+0.04\) and the strongest clinical baseline (Abhinand MedEmbed Base ) by \(+0.06\).
 These gains reflect a denser, better-calibrated embedding space that surfaces relevant clinical evidence with fewer query reformulations.